 Pettit and many of her colleagues at Hindman were steeped in the national Settlement Movement that was centered on the work of Jane Adams at Hull House in Chicago.
 The movement had much in common with the strong egalitarian and independent attitude of mountain people.
-Both the early settlers of the Southern Appalachians and the founders of the settlement movement shared many of the precepts of the prevailing Protestant religions of the day — Methodists, Presbyterians, Lutherans, Congregationalists and Baptists.
+Both the early settlers of the Southern Appalachians and the founders of the settlement movement shared many of the precepts of the prevailing Protestant religions of the day — Methodists, Presbyterians, Lutherans, Congregationalists, and Baptists.
 Later years brought many other religious practitioners to the area such as Shakers, Mormons, Catholics, Mennonites, Buddhists, Shinto, and others.
 However, no religion took hold so dramatically as Baptist.

-But, in the early years of the twentieth century, Lyttle, as an itinerate preacher, knew he would never be far from a call to preach in the Central Appalachians.
-In the 18th century, the Presbyterians held sway in pockets of the region but the religion did not meld well with the isolation and independent dwellers of the mountains.
+In the early years of the twentieth century, Lewis Lyttle, as a Baptist itinerate preacher, knew he would never be far from a call to preach in the Central Appalachians.
+In the 18th century, the Presbyterians held sway in many pockets of the region but the religion did not meld well with the isolation and independent dwellers of the mountains.
 Nor, did the heritage of dissimulation found mainly in Baptists and their many splinter denominations, fit with the greater population of the Central Appalachians.
 Early in the settlement of the Central Appalachians, Baptist sects soon dominated many rural communities.
 An inventory of denominations in 1900 shows Baptists accounting for more than one-third of the total church memberships in the mountains of Kentucky.
-The Bible was the supreme guide but the many splinter groups reserved the right to their interpretation of the Holy word, and small churches were established in the many small communities often defined by their geography and their kinships, more than their adherence to a specific dogma.
+With the Bible as their supreme guide, many splinter groups reserved their right to their interpretation of the Holy word, and small churches were established in the many small communities often defined by their geography and their kinships, more than their adherence to a specific dogma.

-Pettit was strongly influenced by the Social Gospel movement and the work of The Reverend Edward O. Guerrant, who was a family friend, a physician and a minister.
+Pettit was strongly influenced by the Social Gospel movement and the work of The Reverend Edward O. Guerrant, who was a family friend, a physician as well as a minister.
 Guerrant, founder of the “Soul Winner Society,” spent many years in the mountains of eastern Kentucky.
-Along with the Rev. Stuart Robinson, he was instrumental in bringing together many of the ideas of the Settlement Movement and mission work.
-Both Robinson [Stuart Robinson School, Blackey] and Guerrant [Witherspoon College (Buckhorn School) and others] were dominated by the ideas of Guerrant.
+Along with the Rev. Stuart Robinson, he was instrumental in bringing together many of the ideas of the Settlement Movement into mountain mission work.
+Both Robinson [Stuart Robinson School, Blackey, KY] and Guerrant [Witherspoon College (Buckhorn School) and others] were dominated by the ideas of Guerrant.
 While a direct connection cannot be established between Guerrant and Lyttle, it is sure that they were familiars.

-What is more well-known is the influence of Guerrant on the Pettit households in Lexington where he was frequently a visitor.
-His many tales of the area had been long shared with the Lexington Pettit families.
+What is more well-known is the influence of Guerrant upon the Pettits in their Blue Grass household near Lexington where he was frequently a visitor.
+His many tales of the area had long been shared with his friends the Pettits.
 It is likely that Guerrant’s ideas stuck with Katherine Pettit as she listened to the banter in her household as she grew up.
 Following her junkets into the eastern mountains she began to know all too well how fragmented the religious tenets were in the region.
 On the need to exercise caution and more than a little conciliatory wisdom, Lyttle, Pettit and Guerrant were all in accord.

 Pettit entered the region remarkably well prepared for the task before her.
 Working with Lyttle and under the shadow of the work begun by Guerrant and other progressive reformers, Pettit was able to take the settlement movement initiative she had learned first-hand at Hindman and meld it with the missionary energy found in the early Appalachian mission schools.
 The residential schools that grew under the watchful eye of Guerrant became a lasting model for her.
-That model grew into a push for a non-sectarian and strong educational stance — Christian, but not bound to any denomination or sect.
+That model grew into a push for a non-sectarian and strong educational combination — Christian, but not bound to any denomination or sect.
 Pettit moved forward with a studied Progressive force, a hands-on agricultural knowledge, and a deep commitment to the Settlement Movement.
 Pettit was more intent on enriching minds, bodies, and character than on sending souls to heaven.
 She was, as described in the article by

-But, it is in the letters of Pettit that we come close to understanding her motivations.
-It is in the small body of personal comments found in the letters to and from Pettit, like those of Lewis Lyttle, that help to shape an intimate portrait in time of the history of Pine Mountain Settlement School.
+It is in the letters of Pettit that we come close to understanding her motivations and her hidden personality.
+It is in the small body of personal comments found in the letters to and from Pettit, with Lewis Lyttle, that help to shape an intimate portrait in time of the history of Pine Mountain Settlement School.
 Both Lyttle and Pettit worked diligently to contribute to the institution even after retirement.
-Lyttle continued to preach and became a formidable Harlan County Judge and, until her death in 1938, Pettit kept an ever watchful eye on the School to which she gave birth and longevity and kept Lyttle, as long as he lived, at her beck and call.
+Lyttle continued to preach and became a formidable Harlan County Judge.
+Until her death in 1938, Pettit kept an ever-watchful eye on the School to which she gave birth and longevity and kept Lyttle, as long as he lived, at her beck and call.

 KATHERINE PETTIT CORRESPONDENCE 1911 My Dear Friend Letter, May 27, 1911 This letter, dated May 27, 1911 and written by Katherine Pettit, recounts a visit by Pettit, Rev. Lyttle, PMSS nurse Harriet Butler and Stephen Guilford (a former Hindman student) through four Eastern Kentucky counties to view a site at Pine Mountain that was proposed by Rev. Lyttle for a new school and for Pettit to visit homes that wove “coverlids” — Pettit’s strong interest.